How would you like an extra $1,000 or more in your savings account in just 12 weeks? It’s possible with this fun and flexible money challenge!

 6. No eating out for 7 days: One of the easiest ways to save money is to stop going to restaurants!
 I’ve really cut down the number of drive-thru visits since I bought an Instant Pot electric pressure cooker.

 7. Download a cash-back app: Coupon apps are a great way to save money on groceries.
-I’ve earned well over $1,500 since May 2014 using three of them.
+I’ve earned over $2,000 since May 2014 using three of them.
 I particularly love Ibotta — known for its generous welcome bonus.

 8. Earn a sign-up bonus: Looking for a new bank?
 Need a new credit card?
 Opening up a new checking, savings or credit card account with some banks can earn you $200 or more!
 Just make sure you can meet the requirements to avoid fees.